 It is built basically for the non-tech savvy entrepreneur.
 You don’t have to write a single line of code to implement anything at all.
 Everything is done for you.
 All you have to do is to plug and play, basically.

-The truth is f you can use Microsoft Word, you can use this software to create amazing ecommerce checkout pages.
+The truth is if you can use Microsoft Word, you can use this software to create amazing ecommerce checkout pages.

-I’m sure I won’t be bias if I say even a ten (10) year old can use this tool to built a world-class shopping cart that converts.
+I’m sure I won’t be biased if I say even a ten (10) year old can use this tool to build a world-class shopping cart that converts.
 That’s how easy it’s to use.

 To start Using SamCart there are just a few steps involved: